|

 largest

-hard drive, or even a CD-ROM or DVD drive built in.
-Also,
+hard drive, or even a CD-ROM or DVD drive built in at all.

 they